SophiaHM/SophiaHM/README.md

 ## Hi there 👋
+Student of University of Cauca Valley
+- 🌱 I'm currently learning Software Development in Github
 <!--
 **SophiaHM/SophiaHM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.